-The Centers for Disease Control (CDC) is looking into reported cases of a heart condition called myocarditis in patients who have received the COVID-19 vaccine.
+The Centers for Disease Control (CDC) and the FDA are looking into reported cases of a heart condition called myocarditis in patients who have received the COVID-19 vaccine.
 After several cases were reported, the CDC launched an investigation into the cause of this condition.

 What is myocarditis?

 Myocarditis is a condition marked by inflammation of the muscular layer of the heart wall.
 In most cases, myocarditis can be treated and the heart will return to normal function.
 In more severe cases, and when left untreated, myocarditis can leave permanent damage or even result in a heart transplant.